 The Canines for Coping facility dog program helps patients and families cope with their hospital experience.
 Our dogs are trained from birth to work in the hospital and are fully prepared for all they will encounter during their daily work.

-Sister-brother dynamic duo Asteroid and Orbit are Golden Retrievers that make up Huntsville Hospital Foundation’s Canines for Coping program.
-Both dogs are full-time employees – complete with an employee badge and business card!
+Golden Retrievers Asteroid and Orbit and Labradoodle Shaggy make up the Huntsville Hospital Foundation funded Canines for Coping program.
+All three dogs are full-time hospital employees – complete with an employee badge and business card!
 They work in the hospital with their handlers 40 hours per week, with time allowed for downtime, naps and walks.
-Because they are professionally trained service dogs, Asteroid and Orbit are able to provide services based on medical goals, can be present during procedures and can assist with bereavement.
+Because they are professionally trained service dogs, Asteroid, Orbit and Shaggy are able to provide services based on medical goals, can be present during procedures and can assist with bereavement.

-Asteroid and Orbit's handlers are Certified Child Life Specialists whose roles are to support children with procedures, help them understand their diagnosis and treatment plan, and process through traumatic experiences with proven evidence-based results.
+Asteroid and Orbit's handlers are Certified Child Life Specialists whose roles are to support children with procedures, help them understand their diagnosis and treatment plan, and process through traumatic experiences.
+Shaggy's handler is a Licensed Master of Social Work who is highly trained to provide comfort and grief support to chronic or seriously ill patients and their families.

 Improved psychosocial functioning and mood